ssrivatsan97/easycoin/README.md

 `cd marabu_miner/build`
 `cmake ..`
 `make`
 (If the above doesn't work on Ubuntu, try running `make` from the `marabu_miner` directory instead of from `marabu_miner/build` and then move the executables `HashRateThread` and `MinerStandalone` into `marabu_miner/build`.)

 1. After compiling the C++ miner, change `minerType` in constants.ts to `"cpp"`.
 Check that `cppMinerPath` points to the correct path for `MinerStandalone`.
 Then compile using `tsc` and run `index.js` as usual.

+1. You can also check the hash rate of the C++ miner by running `./HashRateThread` from within the directory `marabu_miner/build`.

 Many thanks to [marabu-miner-test](https://github.com/loukoum/marabu-miner-test) for the C++ implementation!